 The Chair must preside at all meetings at which he or she is present.
-If the Chair is not present at a meeting, the members present must choose one of their number to preside as Chair at the meeting.
+If the Chair is not present at a meeting, the members present must choose one of their number to preside as Chair at the meeting (refer also to Section 4.5).